observing/leverage/README.md

 the server.
 If your code isn't to magical it should just parse it correctly and set the amount of KEYS and ARGV's of your script.
-There might be edge cases where you are iterating over the keys and args or we just fail to correctly parse your lua code because you a frigging lua wizzard.
+There might be edge cases where you are iterating over the keys and args or we just fail to correctly parse your lua code because you a frigging lua wizard.
 For these edge cases you can supply every generated method with a number.
 This number should represent the amount of KEYS you are sending to your scripts.